 There are also those who are sensitive to fructose.
 These people may experience gastrointestinal (GI) symptoms such as bloating, belching, gas, abdominal pain, and diarrhoea after eating fruit.

 While I believe food sensitivities and GI symptoms need personalised dietary attention and further investigation, I do think that most of us are avoiding fruit unnecessarily and missing out on a great deal of health-promoting goodness.

 Need convincing?
 A quick glance at the benefits of my top fruit picks below should sway you.

 Blueberries are rich in the flavonoid anthocyanin, a potent antioxidant and anti-inflammatory compound.
-Studies show that blueberries can improve memory and learning and reduce depression.
+Studies have shown that blueberries can improve memory and learning and reduce depression.

-Raspberries are rich in antioxidants that can improve cardiovascular health and prevent hardening of the arteries.
+Raspberries are rich in antioxidants that can support cardiovascular health and prevent hardening of the arteries.
 Raspberries contain raspberry ketone (RK), which burns fat and prevents obesity and fatty liver.
-Raspberries have also been shown to possibly prevent the growth of cancer cells.
+Raspberries and other berries have also been shown to have a protective role where disease is concerned.